asuponev/asuponev.github.io/README.md

-# Nuxt 3 Minimal Starter
+# PERSONAL WEBSITE

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+This project was bootstrapped with [Nuxt 3](https://nuxt.com/docs/getting-started/introduction).

 ## Setup